fluent/fluentd-docs-gitbook/developer/plugin-update-from-v0.12.md

 ### 4. update CI environments

-If you have CI configurations like `.travis.yml` and `appvayor.yml`, these should be updated to support Fluentd v0.14/v1.0.
-Fluentd v0.14/v1.0 supports Ruby 2.1 or later.
-CI environments should not include Ruby 2.0 or earlier.
-It's good idea to add latest Ruby (2.4 at Nov 2017).
+If you have CI configurations like `.travis.yml` and `appvayor.yml`, these should be updated to support Fluentd v1.
+Fluentd v1 supports Ruby 2.4 or later.
+CI environments should not include Ruby 2.3 or earlier.

--   remove Ruby 2.0 or earlier from CI environments
+-   remove Ruby 2.3 or earlier from CI environments
 -   add Ruby 2.4 (or other latest version) to CI environments